hahn-kev/gis/README.md

 #### Helpful commands

-* reboot gis application `sudo service kestrel-gis restart`
+* reboot GIS application `sudo service kestrel-gis restart`
 * update config file `sudo nano /var/aspnetcore/gis/appsettings.json` to close press ctrl + x, the text editor is called `nano` search google for more help on how to use it